-“My work is concerned with the figure and human form, abstracting contour, shapes and lines.
+“Being one of today’s contemporary British Artists my work is concerned with the figure and human form, abstracting contour, shapes and lines.
 I am interested in isolating these elements.
-My intention is to make the viewer look at them in their own right; I intentionally remove and disassociate the subjects from their environment.
-I overlay and merge these shapes creating confusion and complication.
-I investigate positives and negatives to encapsulate mood, emotion, disposition, association and interaction“.
+My intention is to make the viewer look at them in their own right so I intentionally remove and disassociate the subjects from their environment.
+I overlay and merge these shapes creating confusion and complication and investigate positives and negatives to encapsulate mood, emotion, disposition, association and interaction.”

-David Chisholm – (See Artists Statement and Chronology for full details)
+David Chisholm – (See Artists Statement and Chronology for full details).

 David remains a prominent member of the Newlyn Society of Artists (NSA).